akbarrafiey/sp25-ml6923/syllabus.md

 of your grade is clarity, so if your answer was mostly right but unclear you may still not receive full credit.

-Note that **regrade** requests are not the same thing as **redemption** requests (though both are submitted on Gradescope in the same way).
-Unfortunately, we cannot offer redemption requests for homework problems as we do with lab problems — homework problems are typically more complex and require more time to grade, and regrading them would take more resources than we have available.

-### The "Super Homework"

-Instead of a comprehensive final exam, we'll have a comprehensive "Super Homework".
-The super homework will focus on the content from the last two weeks of the quarter, but it will also contain material from throughout DSC 40B.
-It will be about twice as long as a typical homework.

-Because the super homework covers twice as much material as a usual homework, it will be worth roughly twice as much.
-However, you may still collaborate on the super homework as long as you write up solutions in your own words.

-The super homework will be due during finals week (the exact date is yet to be determined).

 ## Collaboration and AI

-You are highly encouraged to *think* about the lab and homework problems together, but you must turn in your own solutions written in your own words.
+- You are highly encouraged to *think* about the lab and homework problems together, but you must turn in your own solutions written in your own words.
 We feel that discussing homework problems is an excellent way to learn, but writing the solutions in your own words promotes a deeper, more solid understanding than discussion alone.

-We recommend the following way of working on the labs and homeworks.
+- We recommend the following way of working on the labs and homeworks.
 First, meet with your partner to discuss the solutions, but don't leave the meeting with anything written down.
 Wait an hour or so, then write up the solutions in your own words working from memory.
 In that hour, you inevitably forgot some